 Failure to Register as a Sex Offender

 When you are supposed to register as a sex offender, it is natural to wonder if there are ways you could slip through the cracks or live your life off the radar.
 However, if you try to live and work without registering as the law requires, you will likely get caught and face additional fines and incarceration.
 Additionally, if you do not take the time to fully understand registration laws, you are likely to make a mistake.
 You might fail to register in the county where you take college classes or you might not notify the sheriff’s office of a new phone number.
-Small mistakes can be considered failure to register as a sex offender in Ohio, leading to as serious of consequences.
+Small mistakes can be considered failure to register as a sex offender in Ohio, leading to serious consequences.

 At Luftman, Heck & Associates, we have represented many individuals charged with failing to register.
 No matter how this offense arose, our Cincinnati sex crimes lawyers will do everything they can to defend against these charges and help you avoid additional penalties.
 Call us today at (513) 338-1890.